Router Security Test Your DNS Servers Website by

 The web pages below are from DNS providers and test whether their system is actually being used.
 They are a health/sanity check that confirms things are correctly configured.
 If you use one of these DNS providers, their customized test is preferable to the above generic tests.
 Again, DNS needs to be tested in every web browser on your computing device.

-OPERATING SYSTEM TESTS
+OPERATING SYSTEM DNS TESTS top

 To see what the Operating System is using for DNS, outside of any web browsers, we can use the nslookup command on desktop operating systems (Windows, macOS, Linux).
 The command syntax is very simple: "nslookup domainname".
 The first thing returned by the command is the name and IP address of the default DNS server.
 Below is a screen shot from Windows 7 showing the system is using DNS server dns9.quad9.net at IP address 9.9.9.9.